 Benefit of Ecocool for keeping maize cool (37% DM) Ecocool-treated silage remained stable for more than 10 days upon opening acid that has anti-yeast properties.
 "As an example, the dual-acting additive Ecocool contains the PJB/1 strain of Lactobacillus buchneri.
 It also contains Lactobacillus plantarum MTD/1, which is proven to produce a rapid fermentation.

-Effects of Ecocool for reducing fungal growth in different parts of the clamp cuttoclamp.com els and keep silage taken out of the clamp cool and stable for more than 10 days."
+"Treatment with Ecocool has been shown to both reduce yeast levcuttoclamp.com els and keep silage taken out of the clamp cool and stable for more than 10 days."